 Is Watching TV While Eating Harming You and Your Kids?

 Screen addiction is common in children these days, and most parents today complain that their kids spend a lot of time in front of the television.
-If you have a fussy eater, chances are that you let him watch his favourite cartoon on television or on the laptop just to get him to eat what’s served on his plate.
-We get you, parents, and you must do what you need to do in order to get your child to eat.
+If you have a fussy eater, chances are you let him watch his favourite cartoon on television or the laptop to get him to eat what’s served on his plate.
+We get you, parents, and you must do what you must to bring your child to eat.
 But resorting to screen time to get your child to eat food may do him more harm than good.
 Watching TV while eating is a common practice in many households.
 However, this seemingly harmless habit may negatively impact both adults and children.
 For children, eating while watching TV may also interfere with developing healthy eating habits and proper mealtime behaviour (1).
 If you and your kids eat in front of a screen, keep reading to know more about the effects of watching TV while eating.

 1. Overeating and Obesity

-People tend to eat more while watching TV as they don’t really pay attention to what served on their plate and how much they should eat.
+People tend to eat more while watching TV, ignoring what is served on their plate and how much they should eat.
 As a result, they end up eating more.
-Eating too much eventually can lead to obesity.
+Overeating can eventually lead to obesity.
 Children also overeat while watching their favourite cartoons.
-They may demand unhealthy snacks too which is a cause of obesity in children.
+They may demand unhealthy snacks too, which is a cause of obesity in children.

-When eating food and watching TV, the brain is distracted and sends out the wrong signals to the body and does not process the taste or satisfaction of the palette.
+When eating food and watching TV, the brain is distracted, sends out the wrong signals to the body, and does not process the taste or satisfaction of the palette.

 3. Unhealthy Eating Habits

-Children tend to develop unhealthy eating habits when they eat while watching their favourite cartoons on television or online.
-They gorge on unhealthy snacks while concentrating on the TV and soon munching on snacks while watching television becomes a habit.
+Children tend to develop unhealthy eating habits while watching their favourite cartoons on television or online.
+They gorge on unhealthy snacks while concentrating on the TV, and munching on snacks while watching television soon becomes a habit (2).

 4. Lower Metabolism

-Watching TV while eating lowers the metabolic rate leading to the food being digested slower and the fat being burned slowly.
-If your child eats in front of the television and is not physically active, he is likely to have low metabolism.
+Watching TV while eating lowers the metabolic rate, leading to the food being digested slower and the fat being burned slowly.
+If your child eats in front of the television and is not physically active, he is likely to have a low metabolism.

 Eating while watching TV can also lead to indigestion.
-When you eat, you are unable to process how much and what you eat.
+When you eat while watching TV, you cannot process how much and what you eat.
 You may overeat as a result, which could cause digestion problems.

-If everyone is more interested in watching TV while eating, the conversation that families usually enjoy during meals will not take place, and there will be less time for family bonding.
+If everyone is more interested in watching TV while eating, the conversation families usually enjoy during meals will not occur, and there will be less time for family bonding.

 Is Your Kid Only Eating While Watching TV?